twelvesec/JDSer-DComp/README.md

 JARs reload when the extender is loaded.
 Everything is written to stdout (so run java -jar burpsuite.jar) and look for error messages/problems there.

-## TODO
+## Todo
-This plugin is at a somewhat primitive state, and there are many things left to be done:
+This plugin is at a somewhat primitive state, and there are many things left to be done, like:
 - Supporting more compression algorithms (maybe with auto-detection)
 - Better support for Burp’s Scanner
 - Better exception handling
 - Support for applications that utilize XML signing
+Stay tuned!

 Cheers.